• Skip to primary navigation

 Share

-This Sun-dried tomato with avocado & poppy seed salad is an all-season salad full of tomatoey goodness no matter what the season!
+This Sun-dried tomato salad with avocado and poppy seed is an all-season salad full of tomatoey goodness no matter what the season!

 Jump to Recipe Print Recipe